Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Related Work

 \section{Related Work}

-In this section, we review prior work on clinical and genomic prognostic modelling, multimodal machine learning, and copula-based methods, and we position our copula-based fusion of clinical and genomic risk scores within this landscape.
+In this section, we review prior work on clinical and gene-expression prognostic modeling, multimodal machine learning, and copula-based methods, and we position our copula-based fusion of clinical and gene-expression risk scores within this landscape.